asechrest/dr-lich/README.md

 # Instructions for combining Lich with Genie & Frostbite FE

 ## General Instructions
-basic steps are as follows, you need a working lich install https://lichproject.org/download.html#win_storm_wiz_lich
+Basic steps are as follows:

+You need a working lich install https://lichproject.org/download.html#win_storm_wiz_lich (WARNING, do not download and use the `lich.rbw` linked there.
+DR Lich uses a different `lich.rbw`.

 Set up dependency in SF https://github.com/rpherbig/dr-scripts/wiki/First-Time-Setup steps 1-3